worktheclock/replit.github.io/tutorials/28-technical-challenge-site.md

 ```

 The `/team-create` and `/team-join` routes will use their respective forms.
-Admins and users already in teams will not be permitted to create or join teams.
-The `/team/<team_id>` page will be an informational page, showing the team's name, score and which challenges they've solved.
+Users already in teams and admins will not be permitted to create or join teams.
+The `/team/<team_id>` page will be an informational page, showing the team's name, score, and which challenges they've solved.
 We're using part of the URL as a parameter here, so, for example, `/team/codeslingers` will take us to the team page for that team.
 We won't require authentication for this page.

 Because we'll be dealing with passwords, we're going to store them as [one-way encrypted hashes](https://en.wikipedia.org/wiki/Hash_function).
 This will prevent anyone with access to our repl's database from easily seeing all team passwords.
 We'll use Flask's `Bcrypt` extension for this, which you can install by searching for "flask-bcrypt" in the Packages tab on the Replit IDE sidebar.

 ![Flask bcrypt package](/images/tutorials/28-technical-challenge-site/bcrypt-package.gif)

-While Replit usually automatically installs packages based on our import statements, this one must be manually installed as its package name is slightly different on Pypi and on disk.
+While Replit usually automatically installs packages based on our import statements, this one must be manually installed, as its package name is slightly different on Pypi and on disk.
 Once it's installed, we import it with the following additional line at the top of `main.py`:

 ```python
 from flask_bcrypt import Bcrypt